Wallen-github/Asteroid53537_formation_preinvestigation/README.md

 ![SepTime](SepTime.png)

 ## InitialPosition Version 1.0
-This sub-code aims to study the initial speration position w.r.t shape and ratio of mass. **Meanwhile, the expression of Long-term equilibrium in [(Wang et al 2021)](10.1093/mnras/stab1585) **
+This sub-code aims to study the initial speration position w.r.t shape and ratio of mass. **Meanwhile, the expression of Long-term equilibrium in [(Wang et al 2021)](https://academic.oup.com/mnras/article-abstract/505/4/6037/6291199?redirectedFrom=fulltext&login=false) is corrected here.**